 How Much Will I Pay in Legal Fees to Defend My NYC Shoplifting Case?

 This also depends on who you hire.
-If you shop around, you will find attorneys charging as little as $1,500 or oven less for a shoplifting case and you will find more seasoned criminal lawyers charging much higher fees.
+If you shop around, you will find less experienced attorneys charging as little as $1,500 or even less for a shoplifting case and you will find more seasoned criminal lawyers charging much higher fees.
 It also matters on whether it is a felony or a misdemeanor and on the prior criminal record.
 It all depends on the attorney’s experience and willingness to go an extra mile to secure the desired outcome.
 It is true that a lawyer does not need much time to “plead out” the defendant but it could take much more time invested in the case to get that ACD from the DA, and that often includes making motions and making repeated court appearances.
 The axiom “you get what you pay for” holds true when it comes to choosing an attorney for a criminal case.

 If you are arrested for shoplifting in New York City, call us today at (212) 577 6677 to set up a consultation.
-We have helped scores of clients like you and we can help you too.